bilalrazamoon/ion-fab/README.md

 ## Usage

-Include `ion-fabButton.css` and `ion-fabButton.js` after the rest of your Ionic and Angular includes.
+Include `ion-fabButton.css` and `ion-fabButton.js` after the rest of your Ionic and Angular includes and add the `ion-fab-button` module to your configuration.
 Then use the following AngularJS directives:

 ```html
 <fab-button target-id="scrollFabButtonTarget">